Happy Anniversary!

 Monday June 21, 2004 is the day Special Olympics Ireland remembers last year’s Special Olympics World Summer Games, celebrates the rich legacy left and looks the future.

-island of Ireland to mark the day so email if you are having an event.
+There are lots of activities happening all across the Ireland to mark the day so email if you are having an event.
 We’d love to hear from you!

-Come back and visit us on Monday to see the stories and the brand new Special Olympics Ireland website
+Come back and visit us on Monday to see the stories and the brand new Special Olympics Ireland website:

 www.specialolympics.ie

-Over the next four years Special Olympics Ireland will double the number of participating athletes to 16,000 and will increase supports and services to those athletes and their families in their own communities
+Over the next four years Special Olympics Ireland will double the number of participating athletes to 16,000 and will increase supports and services to those athletes and their families in their own communities.

 a place for everyone!